electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterypack/_index.md

 weight: 3
 ---

 Typical a battery pack consist of modules that consist of serveral cells

 ## Modules

-Modules are a combination of cells
+Modules are a combination of cells.
+The number of cells in a module varies.

 ![Module](module_lg_pouch.jpg "LG battery module")